karlgodtliebsen/ai-playground/src/LLamaSharp/LLamaSharpApp.WebAPI/README.md

 #### How to download the source and build:
 Clone the repository and open the solution in Visual Studio 2022.

-Download a version 1 or version 2 model like:
+Download a Llama model version 1 or version 2 like:
 ```
 - llama-2-7b.ggmlv3.q8_0.bin
 - wizardLM-7B.ggmlv3.q4_1.bin